GagePielsticker/Express-API-Boilerplate/README.md

 # Express Api Boilerplate

 Foreword: This does not garuntee complete and utter security.
 This is just a simple boilerplate to throw up a **semi-secure** api.
 To achieve absolute security you must take several steps outside of this code such as server hardening, reverse proxy ratelimiting, firewall rules, and many other things.
-This is strictly a boilerplate if you want to quickly throw up api's without necessarily having to worry about immediate security vulnerabilities.
+This is strictly a boilerplate if you want to quickly throw up api's without necessarily having to worry about immediate security vulnerabilities presented in express apps.

 ## Introduction